 Border US-MX, 2015, Caroline Street

 The first Red Sand Project earthwork was created in response to the politicized rhetoric around migrant children crossing the border.
-In response, the first earthwork was installed on Caroline Street in Houston, and identifying the US-Mexico border as one giant crack that made people, especially children, vulnerable to exploitation.
+Installed in Houston, Texas on Caroline Street, the earthwork used the visual language of Red Sand Project to identify the US-Mexico border as one giant crack that made people — especially children — vulnerable to exploitation.

 215 ft. x 2 ft.